chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, if you don’t have the merits of Buddhas and Bodhisattvas at first, but you say that you have such merits, you say that you are a Buddha or Bodhisattva; you don’t have supernatural powers, but you say you have supernatural powers; you are not a living Buddha, but you say that you are a living Buddha; .

-These are all big lies, and the result will be hell.
+These are all big lies, and the result will be rebirth in hell.

 A moderate level of lying is to deceive monks, parents, and benefactors.

-There are a lot of small lies, including cheating money, deceiving people, etc., and later generations will also fall into the evil realm.
+There are a lot of small lies, including cheating money, deceiving people, etc., and later rebirths will also be in the evil realms.

-The result of lying is that there are often liars around, and no one will believe what you say, even if it makes sense, no one will believe it.
+The result of lying is that there are often liars around, and no one will believe what you say.
+Even if what you say makes sense, no one will believe it.

 They are often wronged.
 For example, some people who did not commit a crime were framed or even imprisoned.
 This is the result of lying in a previous life.